MinecraftU/mcu-curriculum/level_5/section_3.md

 ## Drops

 The next section of MinecraftByExample we'll be looking at is `mbe07_block_behavior`.
-This section ads a drop when the block is broken.
-Look at the differtences between this block and `mbe01_block_simple`.
+This section adds a drop when the block is broken.
+Look at the differences between this block and `mbe01_block_simple`.
 If you need help spotting the differences, you can see them clearly in [this diff](https://gist.github.com/dealingwith/5b2f5f8e38d9e210753be85713cfe6e4/revisions?diff=unified).

->In computing, the [diff](https://en.wikipedia.org/wiki/Diff) utility is a data comparison tool that calculates and displays the differences between two files
+>In computing, the [diff](https://en.wikipedia.org/wiki/Diff) utility is a data comparison tool that calculates and displays the differences between two files.

 Here are the important parts.
 We'll go over each: